Set up Requirements Projects

 • Blank — the document will be blank without any custom attributes.

-• Predefined — the document will be created from a selected predefined template to set up the initial hierarchy of document sections and custom attributes definition, see Requirements Specification Templates.
+• Document Template — the document will be created from a selected custom or predefined template to set up the initial hierarchy of document sections and custom attributes definition, see Requirements Specification Templates and Reuse Document Templates.

-In the Properties section, enter the ID and name of the new document.
+In the Properties section, enter the ID and name of the new document, see Edit Documents > Set Document Properties.

 After the new document is created, you can adjust the document structure or further customize document attributes, see Custom Document Attributes.